elvissteinjr/DesktopPlus/docs/user_guide.md

 - **Action Buttons**
   - **(Action Button List)**:
   Global order and visibility of action buttons on the Action Bar can be customized here.
 This list can be expanded by creating custom actions.

+- **Interface**
+  - **Background Color**:
+  Allows to partially or fully cover the VR scene either only while looking at the Desktop+ dashboard tab or at all times.
+  Click on the color button to open the color picker pop-up and click on the drop-down list to choose when the background color appears.
+  - **Dim Interface**:
+  Dims the SteamVR dashboard and Desktop+ UI while the Desktop+ dashboard tab is open.

 #### Actions